How to Keep Mice Out of Your RV

 - Wash bedding and other removable fabrics in hot water.

-When you are finished cleaning, remove the gloves carefully to avoid touching the outer surfaces with bare skin.
-Wash your hands thoroughly with hot water and soap.
+When you are finished cleaning, carefully remove gloves to avoid touching the outer surfaces with bare skin.
+Thoroughly wash hands with hot water and soap.

 Once the camper is clean, you can assess any damage done by the mice.
 In some cases, it could be as easy as replacing bedding or mattresses.
 In other cases, you may need professional repair services to fix damaged wiring, hoses or other parts.